FAQ's

 The FPP passport

-The FPP passport will be delivered to you during the check - in process in the departing location.
+The FPP passport will be delivered to you during the check-in process in the departing location.
 It is your event document for granting the ferry passes.
 It also must be stamped at mandatory control gates.
-You can also use it to get some benefits and/or discounts in some selected route points where you can register your stops with a fancy stamp.
-If you lose your FPP passport during the event, don't worry - you can still access rider benefits using your BIB.
-However, for validation at the official control gates, your GPS trace will serve as the only proof of passage.
+You can also use it to get some benefits and/or discounts in some selected route points.
+Your passport also includes the Discovery Challenge section, featuring optional cultural and environmental missions.

 Track interpretation during navigation